fathens/development_machine_setouchi/README.md

-# development_machine_setouchi
-Vagrant machine for Setouchi
+# Vagrant machine for Setouchi